IQTLabs/squiggle/docs/index.rst

     $ squiggle your_sequence.fasta

-For full a full rundown on how to use Squiggle, take a look at the :ref:`guide`.
+Squiggle has tons of options available to make beautiful, interactive visualizations of DNA sequences.
+To get a full rundown of the various option, take a look at the :ref:`guide`.

 Citation
 --------